-This document, together with the attached revisions to the affected components of the waiver, constitutes the state's request to amend its approved waiver under section 1915(c) of the Social Security Act.
-The state affirms that it will abide by all provisions of the waiver, including the provisions of this amendment when approved by CMS.
-The state further attests that it will continuously operate the waiver in accordance with the assurances specified in Section V and the additional requirements specified in Section VI of the approved waiver.
-The state certifies that additional proposed revisions to the waiver request will be submitted by the Medicaid agency in the form of additional waiver amendments.
+This document, together with Appendices A through J, constitutes the state's request for a waiver under §1915(c) of the Social Security Act.
+The state assures that all materials referenced in this waiver application (including standards, licensure and certification requirements) are readily available in print or electronic form upon request to CMS through the Medicaid agency or, if applicable, from the operating agency specified in Appendix A. Any proposed changes to the waiver will be submitted by the Medicaid agency to CMS in the form of waiver amendments.

-submitted by the Med licaid agency in the form of additional waiver amendments.
+Upon approval by CMS, the waiver application serves as the state's authority to provide home and community-based waiver services to the specified target groups.
+The state attests that it will abide by all provisions of the approved waiver and will continuously operate the waiver in accordance with the assurances specified in Section 5 and the additional requirements specified in Section 6 of the request.

-Signature: Bea Rector
+Signature:

 State Medicaid Director or Designee

-Submission Date: Dec 5, 2024
+Submission Date:

 Note: The Signature and Submission Date fields will be automatically completed when the State Medicaid Director submits the application.

-Last Name:
+Last Name: Moua

-Moua

-First Name:
+First Name: Anne

-Anne

 Title:

-HCBS Waiver Program Manager

-Agency:

-Aging and Long-Term Support Administration

 Address:

 PO Box 45600

 Address 2:

 City:

-Olympia
+Lacey

 State: Washington

 Zip:

-98504
+98503

 Phone:

-i none.
-(509) 590-3909 Ext: TTY
+rnone: (509) 590-3909 Ext: TTY

-(307) 370-3707 Ext.
+(303) 330-3303

 Fax:

-(360) 438-8633

-E-mail: Anne.Moua@dshs.wa.gov
+E-mail:

-Attachments zinic.ivioua@usiis.wa.guv
+Attachments Anne.Moua@dshs.wa.gov